awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

    "i-0787e4282810ef9cf"
    ```

 1. The instance takes a few moments to launch\.
-After the instance is up and running, you can retrieve the public IP address of the instance that you'll need to connect it with the following command:
+After the instance is up and running, you can retrieve the public IP address of the instance that you'll need to connect to it by using the following command\.

    ```
    $ aws ec2 describe-instances --instance-ids i-0787e4282810ef9cf --query "Reservations[0].Instances[0].PublicIpAddress"
    "54.183.22.255"
    ```

-1. To connect to the instance, use the public IP address and private key \.pem file with your preferred terminal program\.
-On Linux, macOS, or Unix, you can do this from the command line using the following command:
+1. To connect to the instance, use the public IP address and private key `.pem` file with your preferred terminal program\.
+On Linux, macOS, or Unix, you can do this from the command line using the following command\.

    ```
    $ ssh -i devenv-key.pem user@54.183.22.255